-This activity provides a range of solid waste management facilities including transfer stations, recycling/greenwa ste sites and wheelie bin collections that enable people to dispose of their waste appropriately.
-The activity also supports waste reduction, reuse and recycling facilities and initiatives that help to maintain the health of the community and the natural environment. from s facilities that enable the community to dispose of waste appropriatel y.
-This helps to protect public health, maintains the attractivenes s of areas and reduces environment al contaminati on from s discontaminati facilities that the contaminati facilities that the contaminati facilities that the contamination of the co that have solid waste facilities or kerbside collection services in their local area have easy access and may experience a greater benefit than those who have to use a facility (particularly rural properties). (households / businesses / visitors) of the various Council-provided services, particularly kerbside bin collections, transfer stations and recycling / greenwaste sites. need by producing waste.
-In some cases, inappropria te disposal of hazardous waste and illegal dumping causes additional costs to the community.
-Costs will be recovered if it is possible and economicall y viable to do so.
-There are intergenerat ional benefits to the community of facilities that have long useful lives.
-The activity also protects the environment from the adverse impacts of waste which can have a longer term benefit. funding of this activity under the community resources activity, given the high degree of private benefit for some parts of the activity, Council has chosen to set targeted rates and separate fees for parts of the activity (wheelie bin collections, transfer stations) to ensure users are contributing towards the true cost of collection and disposal.
-The remaining costs are funded by a district-wide rate to reduce collection costs.
-The private good components are largely paid for through targeted rates on households, businesses and communities where recycling and wheelie bin collection services are provided as well as fees and charges for users of the transfer stations.
+recycling/greenwa ste sites and wheelie bin collections that enable people to dispose of their waste appropriately.
+The activity also supports waste reduction, reuse and recycling facilities and initiatives that help to maintain the health of the community and the natural environment. appropriatel y.
+This helps to protect public health, maintains the attractivenes s of areas and reduces environment al contamination from incorrect waste disposal.
+Education and recycling programmes benefit the environment and society in general.
+Facilities are available throughout the district. their local area have easy access and may experience a greater benefit than those who have to travel a longer distance to use a facility (particularly rural properties). services, particularly kerbside bin collections, transfer stations and recycling / greenwaste sites. hazardous waste and illegal dumping causes additional costs to the community.
+Costs will be recovered if it is possible and economicall y viable to do so. long useful lives.
+The activity also protects the environment from the adverse impacts of waste which can have a longer term benefit. degree of private benefit for some parts of the activity, Council has chosen to set targeted rates and separate fees for parts of the activity (wheelie bin collections, transfer stations) to ensure users are contributing towards the true cost of collection and disposal.
+The remaining costs are funded by a district-wide rate to reduce collection costs. charges for users of the transfer stations.
 This approach ensures direct beneficiaries are contributing towards costs and also encourages users to minimise the amount of waste they produce.
 While a stronger user pays approach could be implemented, it is considered that this would result in a level of fees and charges that would deter users from disposing of their waste safely and appropriately.
 The General rate is used to fund the public benefit aspects of this activity associated with managing waste appropriately and safely including costs associated with the landfill, community recycling centres and waste minimisation.
 Operational costs are primarily funded through a mix of targeted rates (wheelie bin collections and Stewart Island/Rakiura Waste Management rate), General rate and fees and charges.
 Council also receives income from waste disposal levies which can be used to fund waste reduction initiatives.
 Capital expenditure will be funded by reserves or by borrowing to match funding to the expected life of the asset for intergenerational equity and to smooth funding input.
-Grants may be available from time to time but are difficult to predict Targeted rates (Medium) - Area of Service Fees and Charges (Low) Other sources (Low) Capital General and targeted rates Fees and Charges Grants and Subsidies Borrowing Proceeds from Asset Sales Other sources including reserves -- -- --- --- --- -- --- -- --- and asset sales may be used to fund specific costs.
+Grants may be available from time to time but are difficult to predict and asset sales may be used to fund specific costs.
+General and targeted rates Fees and Charges Grants and Subsidies Borrowing Proceeds from Asset Sales Other sources including reserves --- -- --- -- -- --- --- -- ---